 Natalie says that approach only makes sense if the brand has the bandwidth to maintain and upkeep those channels.

 Ultimately, DTC brands should only show up in places where they can offer consistent value, not ghost customers.
 Otherwise, they’ll risk losing a ripe audience.

 She explains, “There’s no rush to show up everywhere at once.
 Test and see what performs well.”

 It all boils down to testing.
 That’s exactly what Thingtesting does with their content.
 For instance, they published a piece on how bootstrapped DTC brands grow on their own that resonated with their target audience.
-Based on that feedback, Natalie and her team now have a ton of ideas for future articles all around bootstrapping (i.e. how brand founders earned their first check).
+After receiving that feedback, the Thingtesting team then had a ton of ideas for future articles all around bootstrapping (i.e. how brand founders earned their first check).

 “Testing gets derisked the more you listen to your audience,” she notes.

 “The best way to distribute content is to understand where your audience spends their time.
 You don’t have to be everywhere at once.”